Techuuu/milvus/README.md

 ## Bootcamps

 Milvus [bootcamp](https://github.com/milvus-io/bootcamp) is designed to expose users to both the simplicity and depth of the vector database.
-Discover how to run benchmark tests as well as build similarity search applications spanning chatbots, recommendation systems, reverse image search, molecular search, and much more.
+Discover how to run benchmark tests as well as build similarity search applications spanning chatbots, recommendation systems, reverse image search, molecular search and much more.

 ## Contributing